-Prerequisite: MTH 090 or appropriate mathematics placement score

-This course provides practical applications of mathematics and includes selected topics from consumer math and algebra.
+Prerequisite: MTH 090 with grade of "C" or higher or appropriate mathematics placement score This course provides practical applications of mathematics and includes selected topics from consumer math and algebra.
 Some types included are integers, percent, interest, ratio and proportion, metric system, probability, linear equations, and problem solving.
 Code C